 - Additional qualifications like Pass Plus can help reduce the excessive premiums by up to 35 percent.
 Take one week out of your life after you have passed your driving test and invest in the Pass Plus course, which can cost as little as £100.

-- Invest in a fitted "Black Box", a device that monitors your driving habits in order to build a comprehensive profile of you as a driver.
-If you respect the speed limits for example your insurance can become a lot more affordable.
+- Invest in a fitted black box: a device that monitors your driving habits in order to build a comprehensive profile of you as a driver.
+If you respect the speed limits, your insurance can become a lot more affordable.

-- Add a named driver (an additional driver on your insurance such as an older, more experienced driver may bring down your premium).
+- Add a named driver: an additional, more experienced driver on your insurance may bring down your premium.

 - Steer clear of car modifications like body kits, which can categorise you as a risky driver to insurance companies.

 - If you're still in the market for a new or used car, make sure to choose wisely when it comes to insurance groups - you'll find cars with lower insurance groups are often cheaper to insure.

 2. Be Fuel Smart